 Your food’s carbon footprint, called its foodprint, is the greenhouse gas emissions produced by growing, harvesting, processing, transporting, cooking, and disposing of the food we eat.
 Research has revealed the tremendous impact that the mass production of meat, dairy, and eggs has on our planet.

 Additionally, food waste is an enormous ‘hidden’ contributor to climate change.
 In fact, if global food waste were a country, it would be the third largest greenhouse gas emitter, behind China and the U.S. The carbon footprint of this wasted food is about 3.3 billion tons of CO2.
 Luckily, there has never been a better time to join efforts to reduce our carbon footprint through food choices.
-Enjoy more plant-based meals, reduce your food waste altogether, and compose your food scraps.
+Enjoy more plant-based meals, reduce your food waste altogether, and compost your food scraps.
+To learn more check out our Foodprints for the Future campaign.
 Bon appétit!

 Do you know where your dollar is going?
 Support companies driven by sustainability and committed to transparency throughout the supply chain.
 Your power as a consumer can be enormously impactful, so if you’re in the dark or unhappy with a company’s impact on the planet, make your voice known!
 Shop smarter with thoughtful purchasing to minimize waste, and consider reused and pre-loved items to take part in the circular economy and keep goods out from filling our already overflowing landfills.